14 effective corporate governance best practices to implement now

 Orientations can be formal or informal.
 Information should include the organization’s history, key accomplishments and a review of the board's organizational policies and procedures.
 New board directors should be aware of their legal and fiduciary responsibilities and receive a copy of their board director duties and responsibilities.

-It's helpful for new board directors to receive the most recent copies of financial statements, meeting minutes and the annual strategic plan.
+New board directors should receive the most recent copies of financial statements, meeting minutes and the annual strategic plan.

 4. Foster effective presentations

 Boards oversee more than they did even a few years ago.
-From the SEC’s proposed ESG requirements to enhanced cybersecurity rules, boards have intense workloads — and ballooning board agendas to go with them.
+From the SEC’s enhanced ESG requirements to more robust cybersecurity rules, boards have intense workloads — and ballooning board agendas to go with them.

 As board agendas grow, functional leaders and directors must deliver effective presentations to ensure no reporting or oversight goes awry.
 Boards can help these leaders make the most of their time by implementing corporate governance best practices related to boardroom presentations.

-Another effective corporate governance best practice refers to boards that align their strategies and risk management activities with the company's goals.
-Boards should use all of their human resources and other tools to identify and assess all forms of risk.
-The board needs to work together to develop the company's risk tolerance and risk profile.
+Another effective corporate governance best practice refers to boards that align their strategies and risk management activities with the company’s goals.
+Boards should use their human resources and other tools to identify and assess all forms of risk.
+The board must work together to develop the company’s risk tolerance and risk profile.
 Additionally, they need to ensure that the company has the proper framework and controls in place so they can monitor risk and mitigate it when necessary.

-Corporate governance best practices require board directors to look at risk and strategy on a short and long-term basis.
-It will engage in routine oversight of risk management/enterprise risk management (ERM), whether that takes the form of a risk register, heat map or other framework.
-The board will oversee recommended risk mitigations and ensure that the organization has appropriate controls and resources in place.
+Corporate governance best practices require board directors to examine risk and strategy on a short and long-term basis.
+The board will engage in routine oversight of risk management/enterprise risk management (ERM), whether that takes the form of a risk register, heat map or other framework.
+The board will oversee recommended risk mitigations and ensure that the organization has appropriate controls and resources.

 6. Hold directors accountable